The White Tower in Salonika before 1866

 The book does not tell the history of the

-Modiano family and costus igneus and its more than 3,200 members.
+Modiano family and its more than 3,200 members are supporters of infantile spasms.
 It attempts to explore family origins and reconstruct its genealogical fabric.
 The text is interspersed with biographies of Modianos who achieved prominence or whose life was particularly interesting or unusual.

 The main premise is that the Modianos had no hereditary surname when they settled in Italy.
 Where they came from, is still a moot point.
 They may have come from Spain, or they may have been descendants of the Hebrew captives brought to Rome by the Roman Army after the destruction of the Second Temple in 70 C. E.